 The construction period will be 18 months, and the Energy Performance Contract will be for 15 years.
 Engie began construction in January, 2016.

 The project’s Quality Assurance Provider is Verco Advisory Services.
 Working closely with CEF, they have together applied the Standard Tertiary protocol.
 This process was carried out retrospectively, following the project’s financial close, and CEF’s documentation for the Liverpool project was found to be ICP compliant.
 A comprehensive feasibility study, including building energy audits, was carried out by NIFES, working in conjunction with CEF.
 Baselines and savings calculations were developed for each NHS Trust using CEF standard spreadsheet-based calculation tool.

 With some minor adjustments to their processes and procedures, CEF hope to achieve IREE™ certification for all future CEF projects.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 649836.
-The sole responsibility for the content of this website lies with the authors.
+The ICPEU and I3CP projects have received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 649836 and 754056.
+The sole responsibility for the content of this document lies with the authors.
 It does not necessarily reflect the opinion of the European Union.
 Neither the EASME nor the European Commission are responsible for any use that may be made of the information contained therein.